 .

-DRRM ASSESSMENT
+MUNICIPAL DRRM ASSESSMENT

 The Municipal Disaster Risk Reduction and Management (DRRM) Index is a tool for assessing DRRM systems and capacity of Municipalities of Nepal.
-There are 10 elements and 58 indicators in the index which looks at a specific area of disaster risk reduction strategy.
+There are 10 elements and 65 indicators in the index which looks at a specific area of disaster risk reduction strategy.
 All 10 elements were adapted from the United Nations Disaster Risk Reduction (UNDRR) disaster resilience scorecard for cities and the indicators are adapted from DRR National Strategic Plan of Action 2018-2030.
 The ten elements of the DRRM index are as follows: